jakejones2/articles-api/README.md

 ### 6 - Add secrets to .env files

 Now we need to add two **secret keys** to each `.env` file that the authentication middleware can use to sign and decode JWTs.
-To create a secret key run the following command from the top-level directory of the repository:
+To create a secret key, run the following command from the top-level directory of the repository:

 ```
 node utils/generate-key.js